 * * *

 He was right about that—and consistent.
-In July 1943 he told Sir Arcot Ramasamy Mudaliar, India’s representative on the War Cabinet: “It was only thanks to the beneficence and wisdom of British rule in India, free from any hint of war for a longer period than almost any other country in the world, [that India produced] this vast and improvident efflorescence of humanity….
+In July 1944 he told Sir Arcot Ramasamy Mudaliar, India’s representative on the War Cabinet: “It was only thanks to the beneficence and wisdom of British rule in India, free from any hint of war for a longer period than almost any other country in the world, [that India produced] this vast and improvident efflorescence of humanity….
 Your people must practise birth control.”
-Then he added (and we will never see this quoted by his Indian haters): “The old idea that the Indian was in any way inferior to the white man must go….We must all be pals together.
-I want to see a great shining India, of which we can be as proud as we are of a great Canada or a great Australia.”
-There is the true Winston Churchill.
+Then he added (and we will never see this quoted by his Indian haters) that the old idea that the Indian was in any way inferior to the white man must go.
+Specifically he said: “We must all be pals together.
+I want to see a great shining India, of which we can be as proud as we are of a great Canada or a great Australia.” ** There is the true Winston Churchill.

 Churchill famously “ratted” on the Conservatives over Free Trade—but was that his only objection?
 No, says Roberts: “Years later Churchill admitted that such was his reaction against the party at the time, over the harsh treatment of the defeated Boers, Army reform and the way the 1900 election victory was being exploited, that ‘when the Protection issue was raised I was already disposed to view all their actions in the most critical light.’
 Churchill was spoiling for a fight with his own party.”
 This is fresh, excellent analysis.
 I have never heard his change of parties so comprehensively explained.